pyedifice/pyedifice/README.md

 To run your application with dynamic reload, run:

 ```
-python -m edifice path/to/app.py RootComponent
+python -m edifice path/to/app.py RootElement
 ```

-This will run `app.py` with `RootComponent` mounted as the root.
+This will run `app.py` with `RootElement` mounted as the root.
 A separate thread will listen to changes in all Python files in the directory containing `app.py` (recursing into subdirectories), and will reload and trigger a re-render in the main thread.
 You can customize which directory to listen to using the `--dir` flag.

-### Component Inspector
+### Element Inspector

-The Edifice component inspector shows the Component tree of your application along with the props and state of each component.
+The Edifice component inspector shows the Element tree of your application along with the props and state of each component.

 ### set_trace